maruel/citygpt/data/ottawa/ingested/encroachments-city-highways-law-no-2003-446.md

 courier drop box
 ” means an unattended box into which any member of the general public may deposit letters or parcels to be delivered by courier companies;
 “
-Electronic Cigarettes Act
-” means the Electronic Cigarettes Act, 2015, S.O.
-2015, c.
-7, Sch.
-3, as amended, and any regulation passed under it; (2016-304)
-“
 encroachment
 ” means anything man-made that encroaches on a highway whether below, at, or above the highway surface and includes,
 1. an aerial encroachment;